Packa95392/nycflights-relational-analysis/README.md

 anti_join(airports, flights, by = c("faa" = "dest"))     # airports never used as a destination
 ```

-*(Chart images are included alongside this README in the project folder.)*

 ## Key Findings

 - **Semi-join mapping:** Plotting only airports that actually appear as flight